 Please note that although staff are usually willing to help they need a few days notice and you may need to arrange your own transport at weekends as staff need days off too!

 When do we work, and how long for?

 Like most work with animals this largely depends on the activities available that day.
 We generally work Monday-Friday.
 Hours vary a lot so be prepared for anything!

 This programme offers hands-on experience with small animals, farm animals, and wildlife.
 The goal of the program is to provide veterinary care to animals that would otherwise have none, as well as to provide students with hands-on veterinary experience.

 The wildlife element is mainly game capture- the tranquilization and transportation of wild game, usually during relocation.
 Occasionally, we will dart an animal to check or treat an injury.
 Participants help to monitor vitals, inject medication, and physically transport the animal.

 Work with farm animals is focused on showing students exactly what it means to be a vet.
 Farm work may include basic handling and husbandry, artificial insemination of pigs and cows, injecting, dipping and dosing large animals, pregnancy testing, sponging sheep and lambing.

 Our small animal component is also our community work section of the program- our goal is to create a healthier and more comfortable population of animals in the local villages by providing basic care.
 We focus on preventative measures against fleas, ticks and mange as these are big problems.
 We also do our best to treat wounds.

-Wi-fi will be available in the volunteer house, however 'This Is Africa and we cannot always guarantee the wi-fi working smoothly!
+Wi-fi will be available in the student house, however 'This Is Africa' and we cannot always guarantee the wi-fi working smoothly!